 To work efficiently and strategically, the RDA specifies certain areas in which to focus efforts by prioritizing projects and programs.
 Some of these “project areas” currently collect tax increment, while others are no longer collecting, but lingering redevelopment projects are still taking place.
 The RDA is also authorized to undertake affordable housing projects anywhere in the City.
+(More information on how the RDA funds such projects is available on our Affordable Housing page.)

 Below is information on active full- and limited-use project areas and current redevelopment projects happening therein, as well as a list of Citywide Housing projects in which the RDA is involved.